kognifai/Kognifai/README.md

 -	You will get a highly secured and protected development environment by the highest level of cybersecurity and a strict application certification process for all third-party services and applications

-## Kognifai and its components ##
+## Kognifai and its components
-Kognifai is available in both, as an Edge on premise installation, and as a cloud service, offering secure connectivity and application services to your global assets.
+Kognifai is available for both, as an Edge on premise installation, and as a cloud service, offering secure connectivity and application services to your global assets.

 Being an open digital ecosystem Koginfai enables its users to collect, store, analyze, and apply the data (which is generated using Kongsberg and third-party systems).